 We might not have loved those as much as we enjoyed the first part but we decided to attach all of the three parts anyway in case you’re curious about other states’ views on medical marijuana.

 The part 4 reflects on opioid addiction and we’d like to dedicate a separate article to this topic.
 Stay tuned!

 I tried medical marijuana for my chronic pain (BuzzFeed)

-A little bit about it: Kelsey Darragh, a BuzzFeed producer, describes the video as “I’m at a point in my life and my pain where I'm willing to try anything”.
+A little bit about it: Kelsey Darragh, a former BuzzFeed producer, describes the video as “I’m at a point in my life and my pain where I'm willing to try anything”.
 Kelsey suffers from a neuropathic chronic pain condition called Trigeminal Neuralgia (TN).
 She opens up about her journey - countless doctor appointments, surgeries, tremendous bills and excruciating pain - as she finally decides to give medical marijuana a try.
 The video includes the use and description of the following methods: flowers, oils, creams, cannabis high in THC and finally the Charlotte’s Web (a product which is the closest to what the Swiss market is currently offering).

 Why we loved it: Kelsey doesn’t sugarcoat her reviews nor her condition for the viewer - we see the raw, honest video and pretty much from the very beginning feel integrated.
 It is very interesting to see the CBD products in action and their effects incorporated in the daily life of a working gal.

 Episode from July 25, 2018